Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Introduction

 However, the GLBA narrowly applies to ``nonpublic personal information'' relating to financial products or services \cite{FTC2002, uscode15_6801}.
 Today, financial institutions often collect and process additional data types through mobile apps and online services, which may require further privacy notices and controls, such as a general privacy policy.
 In addition, U.S. state privacy laws, such as the California Consumer Privacy Act (CCPA), impose further privacy disclosure and opt-out requirements on institutions that do business in the respective state.

 Given the range of privacy regulations and the differences in their scope, definitions, and requirements, U.S. banks have started providing multiple notices and opt-out choices in addition to the GLBA short-form notice.
 We conducted a large-scale analysis of the privacy policies and respective privacy controls for the 2,073 largest commercial banks in the U.S., which collectively hold 97.3\% of all assets of FDIC-insured commercial banks.
 We examined whether a given bank provides multiple privacy policies (GLBA, general, mobile, cookie, and CCPA policies) and controls (GLBA, cookie, and CCPA opt-outs), and whether inconsistencies exist across these policies that could mislead or confuse consumers.
-We focused specifically on \textit{third-party data sharing for marketing or advertising} and related opt-outs because people often find these practices concerning~\cite{rao_expecting_2016, weinshel_oh_2019, al2020most}, as they constitute violations of contextual integrity ~\cite{nissenbaum_contextual_2011}.
-Our \textbf{research questions} are: \begin{itemize} \item[RQ1] How many privacy policies are consumers likely to encounter for a given U.S. bank?
+We focused specifically on \textit{third-party data sharing for marketing}, which we considered to include both marketing/advertising and analytics/research purposes more broadly, along with the related opt-outs, because people often find these practices concerning~\cite{rao_expecting_2016, weinshel_oh_2019, al2020most}, as they constitute violations of contextual integrity~\cite{nissenbaum_contextual_2011}.
+Our \textbf{research questions} were: \begin{itemize} \item[RQ1] How many privacy policies are consumers likely to encounter for a given U.S. bank?
 What do their length and readability reveal about the effort required for consumers to understand a bank’s data practices? \item[RQ2] What do a bank's multiple privacy policies, provided in response to different regulations, disclose about third-party sharing practices regarding marketing and advertising purposes?
-Are these disclosures consistent across multiple policies provided by the \textit{same} bank? \item[RQ3] How do banks provide privacy opt-outs regarding third-party sharing for marketing purposes that are required by different regulations? \end{itemize}
+Are these disclosures consistent across multiple policies provided by the \textit{same} bank? \item[RQ3] How do banks provide privacy opt-outs regarding third-party sharing for marketing purposes, as required by different regulations? \end{itemize}